Lonely Woman (composition): Origin

 In an interview with Jacques Derrida, Coleman spoke of the origin of the composition:

 Before becoming known as a musician, when I worked in a big department store, one day, during my lunch break, I came across a gallery where someone had painted a very rich white woman who had absolutely everything that you could desire in life, and she had the most solitary expression in the world.
 I had never been confronted with such solitude, and when I got back home, I wrote a piece that I called "Lonely Woman."

 Other versions

 Haden and Cherry revisited the song on Old and New Dreams (ECM, 1979), Haden doing so again on Etudes (1987) and In Angel City (1988).

-Pianist John Lewis first recorded the song in November 1961 with the Modern Jazz Quartet for their 1960-1961 Live in Paris (album) which was one of the earliest recorded covers of a Coleman number.
+Pianist John Lewis first recorded the song in January 1962 with the Modern Jazz Quartet for their album of the same name which was one of the earliest recorded covers of a Coleman number.
 Later that year, in July, Lewis recorded it again for his album European Encounter.

 Vocal versions, with lyrics written by Margo Guryan, have been recorded by Chris Connor (1962), Freda Payne (1964, on After the Lights Go Down Low and Much More!!!) and Carola Standertskjöld (1966).
+A version with different lyrics by Chris Karrer appeared on the 1974 album "Hijack" by the German rock band Amon Düül II.